HSC Ancient History · Year 12

 Why It Matters

-The Cities of Vesuvius core study is the compulsory section of the HSC Ancient History exam and typically carries 25 marks.
+The Cities of Vesuvius core study is the compulsory section of the HSC Ancient History external examination and typically carries around 25 marks.
 Pompeii and Herculaneum provide an unparalleled snapshot of Roman daily life frozen in time by the AD 79 eruption, making them the richest archaeological sites for understanding ancient urban society.
-Mastering the evidence — from frescoes and graffiti to skeletal remains and carbonised food — and being able to evaluate its reliability and usefulness is essential for achieving Band 6.
+Mastering the evidence — from frescoes and graffiti to skeletal remains, carbonised food, water infrastructure and carbonised papyri — and being able to evaluate its reliability, usefulness and limitations is essential for achieving Band 6.
 Source analysis skills developed here transfer directly to the Personalities, Societies and Historical Periods sections of the exam.
+The study also exposes you to contemporary academic debates — the date of the eruption, the ethics of displaying human remains, the role of multispectral imaging in reading papyri — that NESA increasingly rewards in top-band responses.
+Strong Vesuvius answers combine named evidence with explicit evaluation rather than narrative retelling.

 Key Concepts